 Aboriginal Artists need permission to paint particular stories.
 They inherit the rights to these stories which are passed down through generations within certain skin groups.
 An Aboriginal artist cannot paint a story that does not belong to them through family

-Aboriginal art differs in character and style depending from which region the artist is from and what language is spoken.
+Aboriginal art differs in character and style depending on which region the artist is from and what language is spoken.
 Most contemporary art can be recognised from the community where it was created.

 Contemporary Aboriginal art has been an incentive for remote Aboriginal communities, in many places being the only business in small communities providing significant income to Aboriginal families.